Keith B. McCutcheon: Promotion to general and retirement

-McCutcheon was nominated for his fourth star and appointed assistant commandant of the Marine Corps in 1970 by President Nixon, although he was unable to assume the post because of ill health.
+McCutcheon was nominated for promotion to general and appointed assistant commandant of the Marine Corps in 1970 by President Nixon, although he was unable to assume the post because of ill health.
 However, because of his distinguished career as a Marine, Congress passed special legislation which provided he be placed on the retired list with the rank of general.

-On July 1, 1971, General McCutcheon received his fourth star and was placed on the retired list.
+On July 1, 1971, McCutcheon received his promotion and was placed on the retired list.
 He died of cancer on July 13, 1971, at the National Naval Medical Center, Bethesda, Maryland.
 He is buried in Arlington National Cemetery.

 Decorations

 A complete list of his decorations and medals include: